peteroupc/peteroupc.github.io/colorgen.md

 - The abbreviation _IEC_ means the International Electrotechnical Commission.
 - The abbreviation _ISO_ means the International Organization for Standardization.
 - The abbreviation _CIE_ means the International Commission on Illumination (CIE, for its initials in French).
-- The term _D65 white point_ means the white point determined by the CIE's D65 illuminant and the CIE 1931 color matching functions.
+- The term _D65 white point_ means the white point determined by the CIE's D65 illuminant and the CIE 1931 standard observer.
-- The term _D50 white point_ means the white point determined by the CIE's D50 illuminant and the CIE 1931 color matching functions.
+- The term _D50 white point_ means the white point determined by the CIE's D50 illuminant and the CIE 1931 standard observer.

 <a id=Utility_Functions></a>
 ### Utility Functions